Let’s start this off with some hard facts: There are 2534 registered glaciers on mainland Norway, plus 2100 glaciers on Svalbard.

 There are also several other small glaciers in the area, which makes this a particularly attractive destination for glacier hikers and explorers.
 Engabreen, one of the outlets from Svartisen, ends less than 20 meters above sea level, which is the lowest point of any glacier on the European mainland.

-Its low altitude makes Svartisen one of the most visited glaciers in Norway and more than 25000 tourists visits each year.
+Its low altitude makes Svartisen one of the most visited glaciers in Norway and more than 25.000 tourist visits each year.

 The largest glacier in mainland Europe, and obviously in mainland Norway as well, is the picturesque Jostedalsbreen.
-At roughly 500km2 the glacier extends through Stryn, Sogndal, Lyster and Jølster in Sogn og Fjordane County.
+At roughly 500 square kilometers, the glacier extends through Stryn, Sogndal, Lyster, and Jølster in Sogn og Fjordane County.

 What makes Jostedalsbreen even more fascinating are all the large mountains surrounding it, where the highest point is at 2083 meters.